Ndaté Yalla Mbodj

 Ndaté Yalla Mbodj, also known as Ndateh Yalla Mbooj (c.
-1810 — 1860 or 1814—1856), was the last Lingeer (Queen) of Waalo, a Jolof kingdom located in what is now northwest Senegal.
+1810 — 1860 or c.
+1814—1856), was the last Lingeer (Queen) of Waalo, a Jolof kingdom located in what is now northwest Senegal.
 During her reign, she fought against French colonization and Moorish invasion of her kingdom.
 Ndaté Yalla and her sister Ndjeumbeut Mbodj were two of the most powerful women of 19th century Senegalese dynastic history.

 Ancestry

 Ndaté Yalla's father Amar Fatim Borso belonged to the Joos Maternal Dynasty, which was one of the reigning Houses of Waalo at the time.
 The kingdom was ruled by the Mbodj (or Mbooj) paternal dynasty — direct paternal descendants of Barka Bo, the first Brak of Waalo and maternal half-brother of Ndiadiane Ndiaye, founder of the Jolof Empire.
 According to legend, Barka Bo and Ndiadiane's mother was Fatoumata Sall, daughter of the Lamtoro of Futa Abraham Sall, a Toucouleur.The position of “Lam toro”, however, did not exist in the 13th and 14th centuries, when Ndiaye supposedly ruled, but was a contemporary feature to Koli Tenguella in the 16th century.
 The legend could have been an attempt by the Wolofs to incorporate other ethnicities into the myth of Ndiadiane Ndiaye to make them more comfortable with being vassals of the Jolof empire.
 Barka Mbodj was the son of Mbarick Mbodj.
 Mbarick Mbodj was an ancestor of Ndaté Yalla Mbodj.

 On the maternal side, all the kings or queens of Waalo had to belong to one of three maternal dynasties or royal houses that had ruled over Waalo for nearly 600 years.
 Wolof men from the royal family of Waalo married women who had multi-ethnic ancestry from the following maternal lineages:Tedyek (of Fula or Berber origin), Loggar (of Moorish origin) and Joos (of Serer origin).
 Ndaté Yalla's father belonged to the Joos Maternal Dynasty, and a direct maternal descendant of Lingeer Ndoye Demba - a Wolof Lebou or a Serer Princess of Sine, matriarch and founder of the Joos Dynasty of Waalo and Queen of that kingdom, herself the maternal grand daughter of Lingeer Fatim Beye - a Serer Queen of Sine.
 Thus, Ndaté Yalla was related to the Joof and Faye royal families that had ruled Sine and Saloum.

 On Ndaté Yalla's maternal side, she belonged to the Tedyek (or Teejeg) matriclan through her mother Fatim Yamar Khuri Yaye (or Faatim Yamar Xuuri Yaay).
 Lingeer Guet May Beut is their ancestor and matriarch of that House.
 Dégèune Mbodj is the ancestor and matriarch of the Loggars.
 In the Wolof Kingdoms, and in the Serer kingdoms of Sine and Saloum prior to their Islamization, the lingeer, whether ruling in her own right as queen regnant or as the wife of a king (queen consort) had to be crowned lingeer just as the king was crowned brak.